-Cookers are the heart of our kitchen, and something most of use nearly every day for preparing our daily meals or baking some delicious treats.
+Cookers are at the heart of our kitchen, and they are something that most of us will use nearly every day for just preparing our daily meals or baking some delicious treats.

-If you already have a plug socket in place where you plan to install your cooker, you may be thinking of buying a new appliance that you can simply plug in yourself.
+If you already have a convenient plug socket in the place you plan to install your new cooker, you may have found yourself hoping that you can buy a new appliance that you can simply plug in yourself.

 What kind of plug does an electric cooker use?

 When it comes to installing any new appliance, there are two main types to look out for:

 - Appliances that run on a regular 13-amp plug

 In the case of freestanding cookers and integrated ovens, they can generally be run on a regular 13 amp plug if they are rated to run at 3kW or less.